How to Secure Your Amazon Account: A Complete Security Guide

 Step 5: Secure Connected Amazon Services

 Modern Amazon accounts often have more connected services than people realize.
 If you use Alexa, review your voice history in the Alexa Privacy settings and consider enabling a voice code for purchases.
-Alexa can make purchases by voice by default — if you have an Echo in a shared space, voice purchasing should be restricted or disabled.
+Alexa can make purchases by voice by default — if you have an Echo in a shared space, voice purchasing should be restricted or disabled entirely.

 If you use Amazon Pay on third-party sites, review the list of merchants at pay.amazon.com → Settings → Merchant agreements.
 Remove any merchants you no longer use.
 Each merchant connection is a potential access vector.
 Similarly, if you've used Sign In with Amazon on other websites, review and revoke access for sites you no longer use at amazon.com → Login & security → Apps and other services.